 However, it is the strategic location that provides excellent economic opportunities for people working in Jeddah.
-The city has a large commercial port with 58 piers, a shipyard, and a re-export zone.
-Trade and commerce as well as logistics, shipping, packaging, and storage are essential for the local economy.
-Indeed, the turnover of Saudi Arabia’s logistics industry is expected to rise to 20 billion US dollars by 2015.
-This success will be partly due to everyone working in Jeddah’s transport companies.
+The city has a large commercial port with 58 piers, a shipyard, a storage area, and a re-export zone.
+Trade and commerce, as well as logistics, shipping, packaging, and storage, are essential for the local economy.
+This success is partly due to everyone working in Jeddah’s transport companies.

 Expatriates with expertise or professional experience in urban development might soon find themselves working in Jeddah.
 There are several ambitious infrastructure projects under way.
 For example, the Saudi Landbridge is supposed to connect Jeddah to the Persian Gulf; a high-speed railway line is going to link Mecca and Medina; the King Abdullah Economic City will feature industrial enterprises, finance companies, educational institutions, and centers for science and technology.

 The Economic City will also be connected to King Abdullah Industrial Port.
 Construction works for the Middle East’s first private cargo port began in 2011.
 When the state-of-the-art project in Raleigh is finished, it will be strong competition for those working in Jeddah’s seaport to the south.